ahartel/ahartel.github.io/content/2022-01-08-alternating-group.md

 tags = ["math", "twitter archive"]
 +++

-In this thread post, I want to try to give a mostly-visual proof of an exercise I found in Dixon's book "Problems in Group Theory":
+In this post, I want to try to give a mostly-visual proof of an exercise I found in Dixon's book "Problems in Group Theory":
 > Show that the [alternating group](https://en.wikipedia.org/wiki/Alternating_group) A4 has no subgroup of order 6.
 <!-- more -->